thunderbird/webext-docs/runtime.rst

 Restart the device when the app runs in kiosk mode.
 Otherwise, it's no-op.

-.. _runtime.sendMessage:
+.. _runtime.send^message:

 sendMessage([extensionId], message, [options])
 ----------------------------------------------

 .. api-section-annotation-hack:: -- [Added in TB 45]

 Sends a single message to event listeners within your extension/app or a different extension/app.
 Similar to :ref:`runtime.connect` but only sends a single message, with an optional response.
-If sending to your extension, the :ref:`runtime.onMessage` event will be fired in each page, or :ref:`runtime.onMessageExternal`, if a different extension.
+If sending to your extension, the :ref:`runtime.on^message` event will be fired in each page, or :ref:`runtime.on^message^external`, if a different extension.
 Note that extensions cannot send messages to content scripts using this method.
-To send messages to content scripts, use :ref:`tabs.sendMessage`.
+To send messages to content scripts, use :ref:`tabs.send^message`.

 .. api-header::
    :label: Parameters